octoxalis/contextual-css/examples/tutorial/tutorial.md

 ## Universal and root selectors
 The `<*>` tag, not defined in the HTML5 standard, is used to emulate the behavior of the universal CSS selector.
-It can be nested inside any tag (see line 5).
+It can be nested inside any tag (see line 15 in `html.context.html` file).

 In the same way, the root selector tag can be set as a `<:root></:root>` pair.
 However it's better to put all root statements insi the html tag.